'Absolutely devastating': Brierfield children's community group fundraising £10K after fire destroys equipment

-Brierfield Children's Community Allotment fundraising £10,000 for new equipment and storage after fire suspected to be caused by thugs rips through main shed
+Brierfield Children's Community Allotment fundraising £10,000 for new equipment and storage after 'heart-breaking' fire rips through main shed

 A Pendle community group that hosts numerous free children’s activities is fundraising for new equipment and storage after a “devastating” fire.